IsaacIngram/rit-swen261-u-fund-project/docs/DesignDoc.md

 This section describes the web interface flow; this is how the user views and interacts with the web application.

 > _Provide a summary of the application's user interface.
 Describe, from the user's perspective, the flow of the pages in the web application._
+A user will enter the login page which will make them login as either a admin or a helper.
+From their, they can go to the cupboard to add things to their basket or to their basket to edit the things they have selected to put into their basket.

 ### View Tier
 > _**[Sprint 4]** Provide a summary of the View Tier UI of your architecture.